kenjennings/Atari-Breakout76/README04-2GameImplementation.md

 Player/Missile graphics can't be used for bricks.
 While they may be able to cover the distance across the screen the width setting necessary makes it impossible to represent the gap between bricks.

 Custom characters are not optimal either.
-Since character set graphics are 4 or 8 color clocks wide, then drawing and erasing 7 color clock bricks in series adds difficult bit shifting and merging into multiple character.
-Due to graphics geometry character graphics provide no benefits to justify the work.
+Since character set graphics are 4 or 8 color clocks wide, then drawing and erasing 7 color clock bricks in series adds difficult bit shifting and merging into multiple characters.
+Due to geometry character graphics provide no benefits to justify the work.

 Bitmapped graphics would be best.
 Since the bricks are three scan lines tall with one scan line of gap, the bricks will be drawn in one line of ANTIC Mode B graphics (two scan lines) and one line of ANTIC Mode C (one scan line) followed by one blank scan line.
 The two graphics instructions will use the LMS option to display the same data.